BaseSecrete/rorvswild/README.md

 ## Installation

-Both local and development modes live in the same gem.
-By default, when you install the RoRvsWild gem, RoRvsWild Local is automatically added to the development section of your gemfile, and RoRvsWild to your production environment.
-You can disable one or the other by editing your gemfile.

 #### Install the gem

 * Add in your Gemfile `gem "rorvswild"`
-* Run `bundle install`
+* Run `bundle install` in you terminal
-* Launch your local server and you’ll see a small button in the bottom left corner of your page.
+* Restart your local server and you’ll see a small button in the bottom left corner of your page.

 ![RoRvsWild Local Button](/images/rorvswild_local_button.jpg)